Online Banjo Lessons

 Most folks don't have a music store nearby and it can be difficult to find lesson books.
 When you take your interactive online banjo lessons from the Itasca School of Folk Music we can even supply the books and banjo accoutrements you need to make your venture in to playing the banjo much more enjoyable.
 A student can have study materials recommended based on his or her roadmap to success.
 One of the advantages of interactive lessons is that your sessions are in real time - you are actually sitting with your teacher and being guided as you learn.
 No more watching a video and wondering how something was done or struggling with technique - your teacher is right there with you to help you along.
 There is also the advantage of having a teacher you can email in between your lessons if you need to.

 Your personalized online banjo lessons are made possible by using Skype.
 This is a very convenient way to take lessons in the comfort of your own home.
 For online lessons all you need is a computer with a fast connection, a web cam, and a free account with Skype which can be downloaded at Skype.com.
-Lesson times can be arranged with me by email.
-Easy payments can be made by PayPal.
-The cost for a 1/2 hour lesson is only $15.00.

 Mark Bridge has played and taught banjo for over 30 years and has performed with the Circle B Cowboys, The Blue Bell Lodge Wranglers, The Smokey Hills Wranglers and has performed at venues like Disney World, the National Festival of the West, Medora Cowboy Poetry Gathering, The Journey Museum and many more.